MICA-MNI/micapipe/docs/pages/02.structuralproc/index.rst

     .. tab:: Processing steps

-        - Identify centre vertex for each parcel, based on the vertex with the shortest summed euclidean distance to all other vertices in the same parcel
+        - Identify centre vertex for each parcel, based on the vertex with the shortest summed Euclidean distance to all other vertices in the same parcel
         - Calculate geodesic distance from centre vertex to all other vertices on the midsurface mesh using `workbench -surface-geodesic-distance <https://www.humanconnectome.org/software/workbench-command/-surface-geodesic-distance>`_
         - Average computed distances within parcels